Next warns of higher prices as costs rise

 Next also said it was facing higher costs itself, hence the need to increase its prices by more than previously expected.

-The company said it had faced higher shipping and manufacturing costs.
+The company said it had seen higher shipping and manufacturing costs.
 Wage costs were also climbing as a result of the increase in the National Living Wage and because of staff shortages in some areas, "most notably in warehousing and technology".

 Analysts praised Next for its performance, with the retailer also announcing a special dividend of 160p a share.